Instructions for Graduates

 will be conducted at all facility entrances.
 The following items are not

-permitted: noisemaking devices (bells, horns, whistles, etc.), outside food or
+permitted in the John G. Kulhavi Events Center: noisemaking devices (bells, horns, whistles, etc.), helium balloons, outside food or

 beverage, tobacco products and e-cigarettes, lighters, alcoholic beverages,